This coming year, both my partner Tom and I are committed to reading at least two books every month. Slightly ambitious, yes. Doable? Definitely.

 Unlike most books turned into movies, I actually loved the film.
 But the book is as inspiring and gripping.

 Krauker walks you through the life of Christopher Johnson McCandless, otherwise known as Alexander Supertramp, who gives away his life savings, burns all form of identification, and travels to the Alaskan wilderness.
-The book was dark, full of idealism, and moving to a point that it will keep you up at night.
+The book was dark, full of idealism, and moving to a point that it will keep you up at night – a must read if you like outdoor adventure books!

 Wild | Cheryl Strayed